Reinsurance: Square-root rule

+Security and governance considerations

 Ceding companies often choose their reinsurers with great care as they are exchanging insurance risk for credit risk.
 Risk managers monitor reinsurers' financial ratings (S&P, A.M.
 Best, etc.) and aggregated exposures regularly.

 Because of the governance effect insurance/cedent companies can have on society, reinsurers can indirectly have societal impact as well, due to reinsurer underwriting and claims philosophies imposed on those underlying carriers which affects how the cedents offer coverage in the market.
 However, reinsurer governance is voluntarily accepted by cedents via contract to allow cedents the opportunity to rent reinsurer capital to expand cedent market share or limit their risk.

+History and development

+Reinsurance developed alongside marine insurance, where underwriters sought to share the risks of long-distance trips by transferring part of a contract to another underwriter.
+One early reinsurance contract on record dates to 1370 and involved the transfer of risk for part of a voyage from Genoa towards Bruges.

+In the 19th century, the growth of property insurance and large urban fires increased demand for organised risk-sharing arrangements.
+One early specialist reinsurer was the Cologne Reinsurance Company, founded in 1846 in Germany, with operations beginning in the early 1850s.
+Later in the century, large professional reinsurers were founded in continental Europe, including the Swiss Re (1863) and the Munich Re (1880).

+By the late 20th century and into the 21st century, reinsurance had developed into a global market supporting insurers' underwriting capacity and solvency planning, with particular importance for catastrophe exposures and other large loss scenarios.